Geovation/catalyst-ngd-wrappers-python/README.md

 ### limit extension

 This extension serves to extend the maximum number of features returned above the default maximum 100 by looping through multiple requests.
-The following two query parameters are made available.
+The following two query parameters are made available:

 - **limit** (int, optional): The maximum number of features to be returned by looping through multiple NGD requests.
-With the limit extension, this paramater is available as a direct function parameter,
+With the limit extension, this paramater must be supplied as a direct function parameter, rather than as a key-value pair in params.
-- **request_limit** (int, default 50):
+- **request_limit** (int, default 50): An alternative means of limiting the response; by number of requests rather than features.
+Each OS NGD Feature request returns a maximum of 100 features.

-To prevent indefinite requests and high costs, at least one of limit or request_limit must be provided, although there is no limit to the upper value these can be.
+**IMPORTANT**: When the limit extension is used alongside the geom and/or col extensions, the limit and request_limit constraints apply _per search area, per collection_.
+Consider [pricing](https://osdatahub.os.uk/plans).

-It will make multiple requests to the function to compile all features from the specified collection, returning a dictionary with the features and metadata.
+To prevent indefinite requests and high costs, **at least one of limit or request_limit must be provided**, although there is no limit to the upper value these can be.
+The function will make multiple requests to the function to compile all features from the specified collection, returning a dictionary with the features and metadata.
+When both limit and request_limit are applied, the lower constraint is applied.

 Returns the features as a geojson, as per the OS NGD API.